jwworth/jakeworth/content/blog/programming-resources-for-beginners.md

 code: wean yourself off tutorials as soon as you can, in favor of building stuff.
-This [blog post](https://www.freecodecamp.org/news/become-a-standout-developer-and-accelerate-your-coding-skills/) from Randall Kanna makes this case here pretty well, under the header 'Escape Tutorial Hell.'
+This [blog post](https://www.freecodecamp.org/news/become-a-standout-developer-and-accelerate-your-coding-skills/) from Randall Kanna makes my argument, under the header 'Escape Tutorial Hell':

+> Step away from the tutorials as soon as you feel comfortable.
+Tutorials are
+> great when you’re starting out.
+But at a certain point, they only slow down
+> your learning if you rely on them too much.
+-- Randal Kanna

 I never read tutorials with exception of the official 'Get Started' guides on popular open-source projects.
 Why?
 I will learn faster and more deeply on my